-How food toxins make us fatter
+How food toxins cause weight gain

 A report from The Lancet[1] shows that, in 2022, more than 1 billion people (15%) or one in seven people globally live with obesity.
 But it is the increase in prevalence that is most disturbing.
 Adult obesity has more than doubled since 1990, and for children and adolescents the rate has quadrupled.